jiaxianyan/BioMiner/README.md

 ![BioMiner_and_BioVista](visualization/framework_new.png)

 ### BioMiner's Performance on BioVista
-BioMiner achieves recall rates of 0.24, 0.44, and 0.58 for bioactivity triplet (protein-SMILES-bioactivity value), chemical structures (ligand coreference-SMIELS), and bioactivity measurement (protein-ligand coreference-bioactivity value), respectively. **Notably, its Markush enumeration capability achieves an F1 score of 0.56.**
+BioMiner achieves recall rates of 0.32 for bioactivity triplet (protein-SMILES-bioactivity value). **Notably, its Markush enumeration capability achieves an F1 score of 0.70.**
 More detailed analysis result are shown in the figure.

 ![BioVista_Performance](visualization/benchmark_new.png)